8 Great Tastes | October 2025

 Darrell Hillaire and Setting Suns Productions

 It seems reductive to call Darrell Hillaire a playwright, given how much work he has done in his life on behalf of the Lummi Nation, and for Lummi youth in particular.
-Darrell has served as…
+Darrell has served as a coach, mentor, teacher, and leader for the Lummi Nation for more than twenty years.
+He has served on community boards, on the Lummi Indian Business Council, and as…

 Five Faves: Native Blooms